RahulSinghRaj/tele-shilling-bot-test/README.md

 # 🔥🔥 IMPORTANT 🔥🔥
-# DO NOT MODIFY ANYTHING WHICH IS NOT MENTIONED
+# DON'T DO ANYTHING WHICH IS NOT MENTIONED IN INSTRUCTION
 You may get **PERMANENT BAN** by the Telegram system if you do something which I didn't say.